Proto-Norse language: Accent

 Old Norse had a stress accent which fell on the first syllable, like its ancestor, Proto-Germanic.
 Several scholars have proposed that Proto-Norse also had a separate pitch accent, which was inherited from Proto-Indo-European and has evolved into the tonal accents of modern Swedish and Norwegian, which in turn have evolved into the stød of modern Danish.
 Another recently advanced theory is that each Proto-Norse long syllable and every other short syllable received stress, marked by pitch, eventually leading to the development of the Swedish and Norwegian tonal accent distinction.
 Finally, quite a number of linguists have assumed that even the first phonetic rudiments of the distinction did not appear until the Old Norse period.

 Attestations

-Runic inscriptions

-The surviving examples of Proto-Norse are all runic inscriptions in the Elder Futhark.
-There are about 260 surviving Elder Futhark inscriptions in Proto-Norse, the earliest dating to the 2nd century.
+All attestations of Proto-Norse are Elder Futhark inscriptions.
+There are about 260 of these inscriptions in Proto-Norse, the earliest dating to the 2nd century.